-This newsletter is published by Texas AgriLife Extension – Animal Science.
+Beef Cattle Browsing is an electronic newsletter published by Texas A&M AgriLife Extension, Department of Animal Science at Texas A&M University.
+This newsletter is a free service and is available to anyone interested in beef cattle.
 Media, feel free to use this information as needed and cite Texas A&M University Beef Cattle Browsing Newsletter, Dr. Steve Hammack.

 BSE STATUS OF U.S. UPGRADED

 The Scientific Commission of the World Organization for Animal Health (OIE) monitors incidence of bovine spongiform encephalopathy (BSE, so-called “mad-cow disease”).
 BSE status of the U.S. has been officially listed as “controlled”.
 The Commission has recommended this be upgraded to “negligible”, and formal approval is expected in May.
 This designation is the same as some of the largest beef exporters, including Argentina, Australia, and Brazil.
 The status of Canada and Mexico is not expected to change at this point.
 This upgraded designation should improve U.S. opportunities for exporting beef, or at least provide evidence based on science to counter exclusion of American beef. (http://www.oie.int/en/animal-health-in-the-world/official-disease-status/bse/list-of-bse-risk-status/)

 CARCASS-BASED FACTORS AFFECTING FEEDING PERFORMANCE AND PROFIT

 Increasing numbers of finished cattle are being sold on carcass value grids.
 In grid selling, value is based on carcass weight, not live weight.
 So, factors such as feed efficiency, ADG, etc. should be considered on a carcass basis.
 An analysis was conducted of 67,570 lots of steers and heifers fed during 2002-2008 in 212 feedyards in 6 feeding regions of the U. S.